lcq2/risc-666/README.md

 and DooM should start.
 Be sure to have SDL2 before building risc_666.
 To exit the emulation...send a SIGKILL to the process :D

+### OSX notes
+This has been tested on OSX 10.12.6 with brew packages.
+It should work with other types of package managers, but I cannot support it.
+Let me know if it works.

 ## Coming soon
 - ~~Input handling~~
 - Audio